smartspot2/edapi/README.md

     - Returns a new `BeautifulSoup` instance for the new document, along with the root document tag (use the document tag to serialize for the API).
 - `parse_document(content: str)`: parses the content string, which holds the XML content of a thread.
     - Similar to `new_document`, returns a new `BeautifulSoup` instance for the parsed document, along with the root document tag.

-## Building the package

-To build the package, just run `python3 -m build` in the root directory.
-This will create a `dist/` folder containing the package wheel, which can be installed via `pip3 install dist/edapi-x.x.x-py3-none.whl`.